guardian/pluto-core/README.md

 ### Testing a built image

 An image built from the CI process can be tested locally using `docker-compose`.
-See `scripts/test_built_image/README.md` for more information.
+See [Testing a built image](scripts/test_built_image/README.md) for more information.